ninfueng/bnn-bn-free/README.md

-# Unofficial Pytorch implementation of batch normalization free technique for binarized neural network.
+# Unofficial Pytorch implementation of Batch normalization free technique for binarized neural network.
-This repository
+The

 ## Example: